What is a Resistance Thermometer (RTD, Pt100, PRT) Sensor - Reference Information

 What is an RTD Pt100 Resistance Thermometer Sensor?

-An RTD Pt100 Sensor (also known as PRT Sensor, RTD Sensor and Pt100 Sensor) is a type of resistance temperature sensor used for a wide variety of temperature measurement applications.
-There are many types of RTD Sensor, but typically Pt100, available in a wide range of designs and constructions making them a practical choice for accurate temperature measurement in industry, science and beyond.
+An RTD Pt100 Sensor (also known as PRT Sensor, RTD Sensor, Pt100 Sensor and Pt1000 Sensor) is a type of resistance temperature sensor used for a wide variety of temperature measurement applications.
+There are many styles of RTD Sensor and typically they are Pt100, although Pt1000 is also popular, both are available in a wide range of designs and constructions making them a practical choice for accurate temperature measurement in industry, science and beyond.

 Typical Resistance ThermometersMineral Insulated